jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/dashboard/dashboardOverview/dashboardOverview.rst

 How to fill fields by Sender role on Quick-send editor?
 =======================================================

-If user selected "I want to sign an envelope" option on quick-send he is able to add fields assigned to Sender and fill them.
-List of fields can be added and filled in by Sender Text, Number, Currency, Date and time, Dropdown, Choice, Checkbox, Dictionary, Lookup, Duplicate, Formula, Signature and QR/barcode.
+If user selected "I want to sign an envelope" option in quick-send, he is able to add fields assigned to Sender and fill them in.
+Next fields can be filled in by Sender: Text, Number, Currency, Date and time, Choice, Checkbox, Dropdown, Dictionary, Lookup, Duplicate, Formula, QR/barcode, and Signature.

-There are two ways how to fill data in fields
+There are two ways how to enter data into fields:

 1. Fill data inside field properties.
-This option available for all fields from the list above.
+This option is available for all fields from the list above

-2. Fill data by double click on the field.
-This option available for following fields: Text, Number, Currency, Date and time, Choice, Checkbox and QR/barcode.
+2. Draw a signature by clicking on the signature field.

-- By double-clicking on the Text, Number or Currency fields, edit mode of the field will activate and user is able to enter data in the fields
+2. Fill data by double-clicking on the field.
+This option is available for the following fields: Text, Number, Currency, Date and time, Choice, Checkbox and QR/barcode

-- By double-clicking on the Date and time field, date picker with calendar will be opened which allows user to select a date
+- By double-clicking on the Text, Number or Currency fields, edit mode of the field will be activated and user will be able to enter data in the field
-- By double-clicking on the Choice option or Checkbox, a particular option will be marked as selected.
+- By double-clicking on the Date and time or QR/barcode (if data code content is selected) fields, modal window will be opened and user will be able to select or filll in required data
-- By double-clicking on the QR/barcode (if data code content is selected), a modal window with data input will be opened.
+- By double-clicking on the Choice option or Checkbox, it will be marked as selected

 How to import embedded PDF fields?
 ==================================